IWS - Avalon Office

 B.S. - Ecology/Ethology/Evolution - University of Illinois, 1988

-- 1997 - Present: Research Wildlife Ecologist, Institute for Wildlife Studies, Avalon, California.
-Directing bald eagle restoration and monitoring projects on Santa Catalina (1997-present) and the northern Channel Islands (2002-present).
-Directing peregrine falcon monitoring program on the Channel Islands (2013-present).
-Also directed small-scale osprey reintroduction on Santa Catalina Island, golden eagle relocation program on the northern Channel Islands (2006-present) and assist with island fox research on several of the California Channel Islands.
+1997 - Present: Research Wildlife Ecologist, Institute for Wildlife Studies, Avalon, California.
+Directing bald eagle restoration and monitoring projects on Santa Catalina (1997-present) and Santa Cruz (2002-present) Islands, CA. Also direct small-scale osprey reintroduction on Santa Catalina Island, golden eagle relocation program on the northern Channel Islands (2006-present) and assist with island fox research on several of the California Channel Islands.